The scenery in the Bay of Kotor is breathtaking anyway. But the old town of Kotor is also worth seeing.

 Dubrovnik is considered one of the new hotspots on the Croatian Adriatic coast and is only 60 kilometers away from Kotor.
 From there you can often find tour operators offering day trips from Dubrovnik.
 Basically, one day is enough to explore Kotor.

-However, on the way from Croatia to Montenegro you have to pass a border control, because Montenegro is not part of the EU.
-Often in summer there are long waiting times at the border crossings and especially if it is a larger group, it can take time until a coach is cleared.
-So it’s best to inquire about group size beforehand and avoid day trips from Dubrovnik in the summer.
+However, you will have to go through border control on the way from Croatia to Montenegro, as Montenegro is not a member of the EU.
+There are often long waiting times at border crossings in summer, and it can take a while for a coach to be processed, especially if you are traveling in a large group.
+It is therefore best to enquire about the group size in advance and avoid day trips from Dubrovnik in summer.